About Bikeway Haiku

 The Bikeway, and your experience of it.
 The Bikeway is an extraordinary resource, one of the first (and most heavily used) rail-to-trail paths in New England.
 Originally a train route, its conversion to a bike route preserved a public way and miles of greenspace and habitat for birds and animals.
 The Bikeway travels through busy town centers as well as beautiful and inspiring natural places.
 It changes with the seasons and time of day, and everyone experiences it differently.

-All haiku should be three lines long.
-Although English-language traditions use various syllable counts, for this project we will use a composition with 5 syllables in the first line, 7 in the second, and 5 in the last.
-We ask for poems with no title.
-There are no rules for capitalization and punctuation, so you can use both creatively for a specific effect or leave them out entirely.
+All haiku had to be three lines long.
+Although English-language traditions and contemporary poets use various syllable counts, for this project we will use a composition with 5 syllables in the first line, 7 in the second, and 5 in the last.

 Cecily Miller, Project Director